Behind The Smile

 He had given her a clean towel and waited outside for her to finish and while she got into bed, he had taken a shower too.
 Everything back to normal, she had thought, she could handle this now – she was back on familiar territory.
 Then he had switched out the light and made his way over to the bed, tripping over a shoe or something in the process.
 He had muttered something in Arabic, she had giggled, and then he had jumped on the bed and got weird again.
 It was hard to explain.
 He had torn the sheets off her, but without hurting her.
 He had frightened her certainly, but not too much.
 At first, anyway.
 Then he had thrown her over onto her front and, putting an arm around her waist, had raised her bottom up towards him.

 OK, she had thought: doggy-fashion – she liked that!
 However, he was trying to put it where she did not like and he was getting angry that she was not co-operating.
-He had begun muttering in Arabic again and had begun slapping her backside hard like a cowboy on a horse in the films.
+He had begun muttering in Arabic again and slapping her backside hard like a cowboy on a horse in the films.
 Very hard – much too hard.
 The shit!
 Maybe she would go to see the boys about him.
 The wanker!

 Anyway, after 10 minutes or so, he had collapsed on the bed next to her without achieving his mission.
 He had said something undecipherable and had apparently gone to sleep fairly quickly.
 She had seen it all before: bloke has a few drinks; gets randy; drinks too much; cannot get it up and blames the woman in his embarrassment.
 The wanker!
 No need to get violent though, she thought.